Mont Blanc

 On to Mont Blanc

-Rested from our night in Chamonix, we begin our Mont Blanc ascent by boarding the Bellevue Tram and the Mont Blanc tramway car to 7,800 ft.
-We then travel by trail to the Tete Rouse Hut at 10,400 ft., where we enjoy an early dinner before going to bed.
-We wake for an alpine start on our ascent of Mont Blanc by a traverse across the Grand Couloir.
-Once on the other side of the couloir, we will encounter some moderate and steep scrambling over rocks to reach the Gouter Hut (12,500 ft.).
-At the Gouter Hut we will be able to take a nice break inside before continuing towards the summit.
+Rested from our night in Chamonix, we begin our Mont Blanc ascent by boarding the Bellevue Tram and the Mont Blanc tramway car to the Nid d’aigle (eagles nest) at 7,800 ft.
+From here, we travel a two to three hour hike up a trail and across a small glacier takes us to the Tete Rouse Hut at 10,400 ft., where we enjoy an early dinner before going to bed.
+We wake for an alpine start on our ascent of Mont Blanc.
+The climb begins with crossing the Grande Couloir and climbing up the Arete du Gouter.
+This section requires climbers to move efficiently and effectively over 3rd, 4th, and low 5th class terrain.
+Climbing up the Arete du Gouter includes approximately 600 feet of moderately steep but very featured alpine rock.
+The steepest sections require a few rock-climbing moves.
+Crampons may or may not be used in this section depending on route conditions.
+Two to two and a half hours after leaving the Tete Rousse hut, we crest the ridge and arrive at the ultramodern Refuge de Gouter (12,500’) where we can take a nice, sheltered snack break inside before heading back out for the final 4.5 hour climb to the summit.
 From the Gouter Hut, the climbing route changes character and becomes a snow and glacier climb.
-After climbing for about two hours on snow with our crampons and ascending the Dome d’Gouter, we reach the famous Vallot emergency refuge at 14,400ft.
+After climbing for about two hours on snow in crampons and ascending the Dome d’Gouter, we reach the famous Vallot emergency shelter at 14,400ft.
 From the Vallot, the climbing route follows a steep and stunning ridgeline until we reach the spectacular summit ridge of Mont Blanc at 15,782 ft.
-We attempt to reach the summit in the early morning, then retrace our route back to the Gouter Hut for a break.
-Then we descend to the Tete Rousse Hut where we will spend the night.
+Upon reaching the summit, we carefully navigate the descent back down the breathtaking summit ridge to access the glacier below the Vallot shelter, then an easy glacier walk brings us back down to the Gouter hut where we can relax, eat, and either descend to the Tete Rouse or spend the night.